Holger Hoiriis: Transatlantic flight

 Through this work with barnstorming, he met Otto Hillig, who was a noted photographer and pioneer of aerial photography.
 They got the idea to fly across the Atlantic from the U.S. to Denmark.
 The first transatlantic flight was made only 12 years earlier.
 Hillig financed the majority of the project.
 Hoiriis was the pilot on the entire trip because Hillig was not a very experienced pilot, but he could, however, replace Hoiriis for short periods.
 On 24 June 1931, the couple took off from Newfoundland in their red and silver / white Bellanca Pacemaker, with the name Liberty painted on the side of the plane.
 Liberty was the name of the small town in New York state where Hillig lived and had earned his money.
 They included 600 gallons of gasoline to the 3150 miles long trip.
 But the weather was not too good.
 They flew into the rain, fog, strong northerly winds, wind, and ice.
 The Liberty's first destination was Copenhagen, and then Hilligs birthplace, Steinbrucken, Germany.
 The fog was so strong that they could not see the Atlantic Ocean for 17 hours.
 Early in the morning, Hoiriis dived the plane down through a hole in the clouds, and there was the earth.
 It could only be England, on the road to Copenhagen.
 They expected to see the English Channel, every minute, but it did not happen.
 As far as the eye stretched, there was only land to see, and therefore they believed that it was France.
 Soon the realized it was Spain.
 The fog had got them off course, and Hoiriis then headed north.

 It was late in the afternoon when they spotted an airport.
 Hoiriis, who had flown for 32 hours, was exhausted and decided to land.
-The airport was in Krefeld, Germany, near the Dutch border.
+The airport was Krefeld Airfield in Germany near the Dutch border.
 He tumbled out of the plane and dozed off under the aircraft's wing.
 Hillig found a phone and called Copenhagen.
 He found out that thousands of people were waiting to pay tribute to them.
 Hoiriis then pulled himself together and tried to fly the rest of the way, but he only managed to fly, to Bremen before he totally exhausted had to give up.
 Right after the landing Hoiriis fell asleep and had to be carried over to the hangar.

 Next day came their triumph.
 About 50,000 people were in Kastrup Airport, including Hoiriis's mother, and two of Hilligs friends from Liberty.
 There were parades; medals were handed over, as well as a large banquet at the City Hall.
 Christian X of Denmark gave Hoiriis a medal.
 When they returned to the U.S., they were also greeted by crowds of people.